 Your doctor may need to combine several medications.
 You may also need to try different combinations before finding something that works for you.
 Everyone responds a little differently to medications, so your treatment plan may be different from the treatment plan of a family member or friend.

 Seeking help is an important first step in treating your condition.
 You should also remember that while you can manage symptoms, this is a lifelong condition.
+Check out some resources here.

 Consider joining a support group.
 These groups create environments where you can share your feelings and experiences with others who have similar conditions.
-One such support group is Depression and Bipolar Support Alliance (DBSA).
-The DBSA website also has a wealth of information to help educate yourself and those around you.
+One such support group is the Depression and Bipolar Support Alliance (DBSA).
+The DBSA website has a wealth of information to help educate yourself and those around you.